vykt/liblain/README.md

 Libpwu primarily deals with individual memory segments.
 The `read_maps()` call processes `/proc/pid/maps` and returns a structure containing an organised vector of these segments.
-Said segments can then be passed to analysis, injection or utility functions together with relevant arguments like offsets.
+Said segments can then be passed to analysis, injection or utility functions together with relevant arguments, such as offsets.

 ---